Erowid: Experience Vaults

 Erowid allows site visitors to submit descriptions of their own personal experiences with psychoactive substances for review and possible publication.
 The site states that they welcome all perspectives regarding personal psychoactive experience, including positive, negative, and neutral.
 Their collection consists of more than 30,000 edited, reviewed, and published reports, as well as stating that they have another 55,000 unpublished reports undergoing review.
+Many of their reports are collected from Bluelight.org, and the two organizations have collaborated to categorize and publish trip reports.

 DrugsData / EcstasyData

-Erowid also runs DrugsData (formerly EcstasyData), an independent laboratory drug checking program co-sponsored by IsomerDesign and DanceSafe, which monitors the quality of American street ecstasy.
+Erowid also runs DrugsData (formerly EcstasyData), an independent laboratory drug checking program co-sponsored by IsomerDesign and DanceSafe.

-Launched in July 2001, its purpose is to collect, manage, review, and present laboratory drug checking results from a variety of organizations.
+Launched in July 2001 under the name EcstasyData, its purpose was to collect ecstasy pill samples sent anonymously by the public, in order to manage, review, and publicly report laboratory test results from a variety of organizations As the site evolved into DrugsData, the service expanded to testing samples of most recreational drugs, and publicly report the sample's chemical composition as well as what it was sold as.

+As of April 10, 2024, DrugsData's service is on administrative pause until further notice, by order of the DEA.
+DrugsData has published test results for over 20,000 samples throughout its 23 years of service.

+Testing costs have sometimes been covered by project funding (when available) and at other times are covered by those who submit tablets for testing.
+Multiple published studies use EcstasyData.org as a primary source of data.

 Tablets of street ecstasy can be anonymously submitted to a DEA licensed laboratory for testing and then photos of the tablets and GC/MS test results are published on the project's website.
-EcstasyData has published testing results for nearly 3,000 samples.
-Testing costs have sometimes been covered by project funding (when available) and at other times are covered by those who submit tablets for testing.
-At least one published study uses EcstasyData.org as a primary source of data.